 - Set up an application-based health check to automatically recreate VMs if your application does not respond as expected

-- Set up a load balancer to distributes user traffic across multiple instances of your application
+- Set up a load balancer to distribute user traffic across multiple instances of your application

 Try a tutorial: